meghanlazier/100-days-of-code/log.md

 **Today's Progress**: I started working through Free Code Camp's font-end development program.
 It was strange to add CSS into the HTML and not put the CSS in a separate document, but looking forward to progressing through the program and contrasting it to SuperHi.

 **Thoughts:** Two steps forward, one step back.

+### Day 3: December 8, 2017

+**Today's Progress**: More CSS flexbox, hover styles and image transition using SuperHi's week 4 tutorial.

+**Thoughts:** I want to spend more time today reading SuperHi's Learn to Code now.